A-I-18/PokeOntology/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+-----Write about 1-2 paragraphs describing the purpose of your project.

+Homework project as part of the "Knowledge Representation and Semantic Technologies" course of the master degree in "Engineering in Computer Science" of "Sapienza, Università di Roma".

+The aim of the project is to realize a practical exercise of Knowledge Representation.

+The project consists in a Python application, exploiting the Owlready2 framework, which manages from skratch an OWL ontology.
+The Pokemon fictional universe is used as context.

 ## 🏁 Getting Started <a name = "getting_started"></a>